ycc3041/Profile/index.md

 Yung Ching Chen is passionate about applying data-driven methods......

-You can use the [editor on GitHub](https://github.com/ycc3041/test/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 # Working Experience
 **The Walt Disney Company | Analytics Intern** <br>
 _Orlando, FL / Jun 2019 – Aug 2019_ <br>